MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 8. On the **Licenses and Apps** tab, select the non-interactive user account.

-9. Clear the license box(es), and then select **Save changes**.
+9. Clear the license boxes, and then select **Save changes**.

 10. Go back to the customer engagement app and confirm that the non-interactive user account **Access Mode** is still set for **Non-interactive**.

 ## Create an application user

 You can use server-to-server (S2S) authentication to securely and seamlessly communicate between Dataverse and your web applications and services.
 S2S authentication is the common way that apps registered on [!INCLUDE[pn_microsoft_appsource](../includes/pn-microsoft-appsource.md)] use to access the Dataverse data of their subscribers.
-All operations performed by your application or service by using S2S will be performed as the application user you provide, rather than the user who's accessing your application.
+All operations performed by your application or service by using S2S is performed as the application user you provide, rather than the user who's accessing your application.

 All application users are created with a non-interactive user account, however they aren't counted toward the limit of seven non-interactive user accounts.
 In addition, there's no limit on how many application users you can create in an environment.